-$$t{e} = -\frac{\ln(q/100)}{E} = -\frac{\ln(q/100)}{0.029}$$ (10)
+$$t_e = -\frac{\ln(q/100)}{E} = -\frac{\ln(q/100)}{0.029} \tag{14}$$

-In this study we arbitrarily take q = 1 as a good approximation from an engineering point of view.
-For a given temperature of 25°C and strong acidification, as used in this study, the representative oxidation reaction ending time $t_c$ is a constant and is equal to 159 seconds for all experiments conducted with different amounts of pulp, pulp species, and final excess permanganate volume.
+In this study we arbitrarily take q=1 as a good approximation from an engineering point of view.
+For a given temperature of 25°C and strong acidification, as used in this study, the oxidation reaction end point t_e is a constant and is equal to 159 seconds for all experiments conducted with different amounts of pulp, pulp species, and final excess permanganate volume.
 This time of 159 s (or 2.65 minutes) is only about one quarter of the 10 minutes required in the current TAPPI test method [1].
+It is also much shorter than the 5 minutes suggested by the recent modified method [12] proposed by the Canadian Pulp and Paper Association.

-To demonstrate the effect of the above-proposed method of determining the representative oxidation reaction ending time, $t{e}$ on measured kappa number, we calculated the kappa numbers of three different pulp samples from the measured spectral intensity data using different q or oxidation reaction ending time, $t_e$ .
-We found that the relative differences in measured kappa numbers of these three pulp samples (based on q = 1) were less than 10% when varied from 0.32 to 3.3 (more than an order of magnitude variation), corresponding to a representative oxidation reaction ending time, $t_e$ , of 198 to 118 seconds (about 70% variation) as shown in Fig. 5.
+To demonstrate the effect of the above-proposed method of determining the oxidation reaction end point, t_e , on measured kappa number, we calculated the kappa numbers of three different pulp samples from the measured spectral intensity data using different q or oxidation reaction end point, t_e .
+We found that the relative differences in measured kappa numbers of these three pulp samples (based on q=1) were less than 10% when varied from 0.32 to 3.3 (more than an order of magnitude variation), corresponding to an effective oxidation reaction end point, t_e , of 198 to 118 seconds (about 70% variation) as shown in Fig. 5.
+This calculation demonstrates the accuracy, versatility, and validity of the proposed method to determine the end of the oxidation reactions for kappa number calculations using the present spectrophotometric method.